Everything to Know About Satellite Internet for Boats

 Do cell phones work on boats?

 Cell phones work on boats as long as they are within range of cellular towers.
 In coastal waters, you can make calls, send texts, and use mobile data without issues.
-However, the signal becomes weaker the farther you are from shore, and it may drop entirely in remote areas.
+However, the signal weakens the farther you are from shore, and it may drop out entirely in remote areas.

 How far offshore will your cell phone work?